jghoman/awesome-apache-airflow/README.md

 ## Cloud Composer resources

-This section contains articles that apply to [Cloud Composer](https://cloud.google.com/composer) - a service built by Google Cloud based on Apache Airflow.
-Tricks and solutions are described here that are intended for Cloud Composer, but may be applicable to vanilla Airflow.
+*This section contains articles that apply to [Cloud Composer](https://cloud.google.com/composer) — a service built by Google Cloud based on Apache Airflow.
+Tricks and solutions are described here that are intended for Cloud Composer, but may be applicable to vanilla Airflow.*

 - [Enabling Autoscaling in Google Cloud Composer](https://medium.com/traveloka-engineering/enabling-autoscaling-in-google-cloud-composer-ac84d3ddd60) - Supercharge your Cloud Composer deployment while saving up some cost during idle periods.
 - [Scale your Composer environment together with your business](https://cloud.google.com/blog/products/data-analytics/scale-your-composer-environment-together-your-business) - The Celery Executor architecture and ways to ensure high scheduler performance.